Hindu mythology is rich in its legacies and

 ancestors in much the same sense of gratitude and remembrance.

-their ancestors, there may be millions who die n harness.
-Hindu
+honour their ancestors, there may be millions who die n harness.

-religion even remembers those who die in wars and other natural
+Hindu religion even remembers those who die in wars and other

-calamities, even the unseen and unheard of insects and other creatures
+natural calamities, even the unseen and unheard of insects and other

 Funny though it may seem, the shraadh code of conduct provides for